hemant4494/AI/Home.md

 ### Upcoming Events

+* "How Should K-12 Students Experience AI?"
+Presentation at AIAED 2019 (Artificial Intelligence + Adaptive Education), Beijing, China, May 24-25, 2019.

+* "Incorporating AI in K-12", webinar presented by CS For All, May 30, 2019, at 7:30 pm Eastern time. [(link)]( http://air.adobeconnect.com/bobby/ )

 * "K-12 Guidelines for Artificial Intelligence: What Students Should Know", session at [ISTE 2019](https://conference.iste.org/2019/) (June 23-26, 2019, in Philadelpha, PA) Includes discussion of the AI4K12 Initiative.

 * "K-12 AI Playground", a workshop at [CSTA 2019](https://www.csteachers.org/page/2019conference), July 7-10, 2019 in Phoenix, AZ.